-Offered on GW's main campus in Washington, D.C. through the Department of Engineering Management and Systems Engineering, the Master of Science in Engineering Management is designed to prepare the next generation of technical managers seeking a broad education that provides the skills and expertise to keep technical organizations operating efficiently and ahead of its competitors.
+Offered on GW's main campus in Washington, D.C. the Master of Science in Engineering Management is designed to prepare the next generation of technical managers seeking a broad education that provides the skills and expertise to keep technical organizations operating efficiently and ahead of its competitors.

 Students may choose from five areas of focus to tailor their coursework.
 Required courses for each area can be found in the GW Bulletin.